 Victorian flying foxes

-There are four species of flying fox native to mainland Australia: the Little Red flying fox, the Black flying fox, the Spectacled flying fox and the Grey-headed flying fox.
+There are 4 species of flying fox native to mainland Australia: the Little Red flying fox, the Black flying fox, the Spectacled flying fox and the Grey-headed flying fox.

 Of these, the Grey-headed flying fox is the only species permanent to southern Victoria.
 The Little Red flying fox is a semi-permanent resident in northern Victoria.